Master’s Degree Programs

 An undergraduate degree in economics is not required for admission to our masters programs; however, applicants are required to have completed formal coursework in intermediate microeconomic theory and intermediate macroeconomic theory.
 Self-study and personal inquiry into the discipline will not substitute for formal coursework.
-In addition, students applying to the terminal master's track must have completed calculus I, II and a course in statistics and students applying to the PhD-prep track must have completed calculus I, II, III, linear algebra and a course in statistics.
+In addition, students applying to the terminal master's track must have completed calculus I, II and a course in statistics and students applying to the PhD-prep track must have completed calculus I, II, linear algebra and a course in statistics.

 Admission decisions are based on undergraduate academic record, three letters of recommendation, and the personal statement.
 The GRE scores are not required.
 Students who are admitted must have an undergraduate grade point average of 3.0 (B) or better.